ReliefApplications/bms_front/src/app/models/README.md

 A Distribution is a way to share commodities (Food, cash, vouchers etc.) in a certain place at a certain time, according to some vulnerability criteria.
 A distribution contains beneficiaries, targetting them individually or as members of a household (precised by the "type" field, as a DistributionType).
 The threshold corresponds to the minimum selection score a beneficiary must reach to be a part of the distribution.
 This score is calculated with the weight of each selection criteria.

-A criteria contains a field (eg: "Date of Birth"), a condition (eg: ">") and a value (eg: 12-03-1996), and it applies to a target (individual or household).
+A criteria contains a field (eg: "Date of Birth"), a condition (eg: ">") and a value (eg: 12-03-1996), and it applies to a target (beneficiary, household or head of household).

 ![Distribution](./uml/distribution.svg)